rin-yokoyama/gammaSim/README.md

 # gammaSim
 This is a gamma-ray detection simulation package using Geant4 for a coaxial HPGe detector.
+This package is based on exampleB1 in the Geant4 examples.
 ## Requirement
 - CMake >3.16
 - C++17